dankamongmen/notcurses/doc/man/man3/notcurses.3.md

 # DESCRIPTION

-notcurses builds atop the **terminfo(5)** abstraction layer to provide reasonably portable vivid character displays.
-It is an intellectual descendant of **ncurses(3NCURSES)**, but goes beyond that library (and the X/Open Curses API it implements). notcurses is capable of subregion fades, 24bpp TrueColor, transparency, multimedia, and safe multithreaded use.
+Notcurses builds atop the **terminfo(5)** abstraction layer to provide reasonably portable vivid character displays.
+It is an intellectual descendant of **ncurses(3NCURSES)**, but goes beyond that library (and the X/Open Curses API it implements).
+Notcurses is capable of subregion fades, 24bpp TrueColor, transparency, multimedia, and safe multithreaded use.

-A program wishing to use notcurses will need to link it, ideally using the output of **pkg-config --libs notcurses** (see **pkg-config(1)**).
+A program wishing to use Notcurses will need to link it, ideally using the output of **pkg-config --libs notcurses** (see **pkg-config(1)**).
 It is advised to compile with the output of **pkg-config --cflags notcurses**.
 If using CMake, a support file is provided, and can be accessed as **Notcurses** (see **cmake(1)**).

-**notcurses_init(3)** can then be used to initialize a notcurses instance for a given **FILE** (usually **stdout**), after calling **setlocale(3)** to prepare a UTF-8 locale (see [Construction][]).
+**notcurses_init(3)** can then be used to initialize a Notcurses instance for a given **FILE** (usually **stdout**), after calling **setlocale(3)** to prepare a UTF-8 locale (see [Construction][]).

 ## Construction

-Before calling into notcurses—and usually as one of the first calls of the program—be sure to call **setlocale** with an appropriate UTF-8 **LC_ALL** locale.
-It is usually appropriate to use **setlocale(LC_ALL, "")**, relying on the user to properly set the **LANG** environment variable. notcurses will refuse to start if **nl_langinfo(3)** doesn't indicate UTF-8 or ANSI_X3.4-1968 (aka US-ASCII).
+Before calling into Notcurses—and usually as one of the first calls of the program—be sure to call **setlocale** with an appropriate UTF-8 **LC_ALL** locale.
+It is usually appropriate to use **setlocale(LC_ALL, "")**, relying on the user to properly set the **LANG** environment variable.
+Notcurses will refuse to start if **nl_langinfo(3)** doesn't indicate UTF-8 or ANSI_X3.4-1968 (aka US-ASCII).
 Be aware that capabilities are substantially reduced in ASCII.

-**notcurses_init(3)** accepts a **struct notcurses_options** allowing fine-grained control of notcurses behavior, including signal handlers, alternative screens, and overriding the TERM environment variable.
+**notcurses_init(3)** accepts a **struct notcurses_options** allowing fine-grained control of Notcurses behavior, including signal handlers, alternative screens, and overriding the TERM environment variable.
 A **terminfo** entry appropriate for the actual terminal must be available.

-**ncdirect_init(3)** makes available a very restricted subset of notcurses functionality.
+**ncdirect_init(3)** makes available a very restricted subset of Notcurses functionality.
 This subset is intended to be interleaved with user- generated output, and is limited to coloring and styling.
 Direct mode is documented in **notcurses_directmode(3)**